 Ten steps to take before you list your home:

-1. Attend open houses in your neighborhood.
+1. Check other listings in your neighborhood.
 Check out your competition to see how other houses show and get a benchmark of your home’s value.

 2. Declutter.
 You’ll need to do it before your move, so start making your house look better now.
 If needed, rent a storage locker.

 3. Interview attorneys specializing in real estate law.
 Set expectations by discussing exactly what each attorney will do on your behalf.
 Many firms offer a free initial consultation.